NMDSdevopsServiceAdm/DataEngineering/WindowsSetup.md

 # Windows Setup

 # Prerequisite installs:
-Note, all files to be installed are the 64 bit windows versions.
+Note, all files to be installed using the correct architecture.
+By default this should be the 64 bit windows versions.

 Tool | Windows
 --- | ---